 So.
 Much.
 Deliciousness.

-A few notes on this peas with bacon, shallots and Parmesan recipe:
+Notes on peas with bacon, shallots and Parmesan:

 - I use thick-cut bacon, but any kind will do.

 - To quickly thaw my frozen peas, I put them in a colander and run them under cold water for about a minute.
 Then they’re ready to add right in.

 - I adore shallots — and all onions really — but if you’re not as big of a fan, you could use just 1 shallot in the recipe below.

 - If you are more partial to canned peas, you can substitute those.
 Or use fresh if you have some.
 You need about 2 1/2 cups total.